What Everyone Needs To Know About Green House Cleaning

 3. Improve the Environment

-1. Saving environmental resources – Green house cleaning can save electricity (fossil fuels), paper products (trees), water, and reduce waste (land for landfills).
+1. Saving environmental resources – Green cleaning can save electricity (fossil fuels), paper products (trees), and water and reduce waste (land for landfills).

 2. Reducing toxins in the environment:

-• Water – The environment is susceptible to toxins and harsh chemicals from commercial household cleaning products when washing them down the sink.
-They can eventually, if not treated properly, end up in natural water environments and adversely affect aquatic creatures.
+• Water – The environment is susceptible to toxins and harsh chemicals from commercial household cleaning products when washed down the sink.
+If not treated properly, they can end up in natural water environments and adversely affect aquatic creatures.

 3. Recyclable – Products that are made from lightweight, recyclable packaging and are recyclable will cut down on waste and resources in our environment.
 Reusing bottles and microfiber rags also contribute to environmental waste reduction.

-4. Biodegradable – Products that are biodegradable breakdown and degrade in our environment and landfills by natural elements.
-If you use a non-toxic, biodegradable cleaning product, it should break down without leaving any toxins in the environment.
+4. Biodegradable – Biodegradable products break down and degrade in our environment and landfills by natural elements.
+Using a non-toxic, biodegradable cleaning product should break down without leaving any toxins in the background.

 The green eco-friendly movement started over 50 years ago, and it is more important now than ever before.
 We only have one earth, and with over 7 billion people on it, it’s going to be hard to preserve it unless we all participate in some type of green living.

 The bottom line is that you should avoid any product that has the potential to harm you, your family, or the environment.
-A green cleaned home is going to give you the peace of mind in knowing that you are helping your family avoid unnecessary health problems, and help the environment.
+A green-cleaned home will give you peace of mind of knowing that you are helping your family avoid unnecessary health problems and helping the environment.

-8 thoughts on “What Everyone Needs To Know About Green House Cleaning”
+8 thoughts on “What Everyone Needs To Know About Green Cleaning”

 1. Recently I have been leaning towards more sustainable and green living lifestyle.
 Trying to reduce packaging, plastic and other things I know that are bad for the environment.